Democratic, GOP Senate bargainers reach $10B COVID agreement

 - Chuck SchumerAmerican politician

-WASHINGTON (AP) — Senate bargainers reached agreement Monday on a slimmed-down $10 billion package for countering COVID-19 with treatments, vaccines and other steps, the top Democratic and Republican negotiators said, but the measure dropped all funding to help nations abroad combat the pandemic.
+WASHINGTON (AP) — Senate bargainers have reached agreement on a slimmed-down $10 billion package for countering COVID-19 with treatments, vaccines and other steps, the top Democratic and Republican negotiators said, but ended up dropping all funding to help nations abroad combat the pandemic.

 “Every dollar we requested is essential and we will continue to work with Congress to get all of the funding we need,” said White House press secretary Jen Psaki.
 “But time is of the essence.
 We urge Congress to move promptly on this $10 billion package because it can begin to fund the most immediate needs."

-Biden and Senate Majority Leader Chuck Schumer, D-N.Y., his party's lead bargainer, also ended up agreeing to abandon Biden's request to include $5 billion to help countries — especially poorer ones — where the disease is still running rampant.
-But the two sides could not agree on enough budget savings to pay for the larger amounts.
+Biden and Senate Majority Leader Chuck Schumer, D-N.Y., his party’s lead bargainer, abandoned Biden’s request to include $5 billion to help countries — especially poorer ones — where the disease is still running rampant.

-Schumer said the pact would provide “the tools we need” to help the country recover from the economic and public health blows that COVID-19 has inflicted for the past two years.
+The inability of Biden and top Democrats to protect the additional spending they wanted came after the two parties gridlocked over GOP demands to pay for it by pulling back unspent aid from earlier pandemic measures.
+It also reflected the diminished political force that battling COVID-19 has this election year, two years into a pandemic that began with bipartisan support for throwing trillions of dollars at it.

+Sen. Mitt Romney of Utah, the lead GOP bargainer, hailed the accord as one that would address “urgent COVID needs.”
+He also trumpeted the measure’s savings, which he said meant it “will not cost the American people a single additional dollar.”

 He said members of both parties want to craft a second spending measure this spring that could include funds to battle COVID-19 and hunger overseas and more assistance for Ukraine as it continues battling the Russian invasion.
 The fate of such a measure is uncertain.